totalnoMartina/moon-child-yoga/README.md

 ## Homepage

 Homepage contains text about the beginnings of Dominika's yoga practice, as a student, and some photos showing certificates and people involved in her educational part of the journey to becoming a yoga teacher.
-This is valuable to the user because she/he can relate to someone learning and finding her path.
+This is valuable to the user so user can relate to someone learning and finding her passion.

 ![Homepage](readme-images/homepage-first-page.png?raw=true)

 ## Booking form

 Booking form contains a poster of Dominika and is used to book a yoga class or massage class.
-This is of value because user is able to book a class online or in person and make direct payment.
+This is of value to the user while booking a class online or in person and can make a direct payment through PayPal.

 ![Booking Form](readme-images/booking-form-page.png?raw=true)

 ## Gallery

-Gallery contains images of yoga poses in many different places all masterfully presented by Dominika and some text under about her career before and after Yoga teacher training, education and personal references.
-This is of value to user because of yoga poses showing skills and abilities of this yoga teacher.
+Gallery contains images of yoga poses in many different places all masterfully presented by Dominika and related text under about her career before and after Yoga teacher training, her skills and education.
+This is of value to the user because of yoga poses showing skills and abilities of this yoga teacher, and her learning path.

 ![Gallery](readme-images/gallery-page.png?raw=true)

 ## Footer

-Footer contains Facebook and Instagram links, which open in a new tab, and a middle link for getting back to the top of the page towards navigation.
+Footer contains Facebook and Instagram links, which both open in a new tab, and a middle link for getting back to the top of the page towards navigation.
 This is of value to the user because it provides social media links where we could get in touch with this yoga teacher and see more of her abilites and skills that make her who she is.
 The middle button "Back to top" is valuable for accessing navigation with one click.

 ![Footer](readme-images/footer.png?raw=true)

 # Features left to implement

 Booking many types of Massage is one of the next steps in making this website.
-The idea is to own her own yoga studio and have space for massage and options of many types of massage since at the moment Dominka is attending University in Poland to improve her massage skills.
-Also, adding Reiki to the page with more information is a vision for the future of this website.
+The idea is to own her own yoga studio and have space for massage and options of many types of massage since, at the moment, Dominka is attending University in Poland to improve her massage skills.
+Also, adding more informations about Reiki to the page is in plan for the future of this website.

 # Testing

-I tested the webpage using the Lighthouse in my Chrome Browser and the image shows the results
+Tested the webpage using the Lighthouse in Chrome Browser and the image below shows the results
 ![](readme-images/lighthouse-testing.png?raw=true)

-Finally fixed width of webside and found a solution on [Stackoverflow]https://stackoverflow.com/questions/36822955/how-to-get-rid-of-horizontal-scroll-of-a-page
+Fixed width of webside and found a solution on [Stackoverflow]https://stackoverflow.com/questions/36822955/how-to-get-rid-of-horizontal-scroll-of-a-page

 ## Browser Compatibility

-Firefox testing - the borders around images are made originally white and grey in Chrome Browser,borders on homepage appear dark/black in Firefox Display and while scrolling over the content the Firefox Browser 'blinks' (blackens the whole screen for a second) from scroll to scroll.
+Firefox testing - the borders around images are made originally white and grey in Chrome Browser,borders on homepage appear dark/black in Firefox Display and while scrolling over the content the Firefox Browser 'blinks' (blackens the whole screen for a second) in-between scrolling.

 ![Firefox Display](readme-images/firefox-display.png?raw=true)

-IPhone 6 Display is the one I tested this webpage on and there were no issues or irregularities.
+IPhone 6 display showed no issues or irregularities.

 ![IPhone 6/7/8 Display](readme-images/iphone-screen.png?raw=true)

-IPad Display showed the webpage without issues or irregularities.
+IPad display showed the webpage without issues or irregularities.

 ![IPad Display](readme-images/ipad-screen.png?raw=true)